What Rising Wage Regulations Mean for Your Restaurant

 This article is for educational purposes and does not constitute legal, financial, or tax advice.
 For specific advice applicable to your business, please contact a professional.

-Whether your restaurant is in Illinois, California, or elsewhere, knowing the latest minimum wage regulations and how restaurant pay is trending across regions can help you ensure you’re following the law.
+Whether your business is in Illinois, California, or elsewhere, knowing the latest restaurant minimum wage regulations and how restaurant pay is trending across regions can help you ensure you’re following the law.
 Tracking this information can also let you know what a competitive pay rate is for your employees, which can help motivate them to stay.
 Let’s dive into what these laws entail and what they may signal to restaurant owners across regions over the next year.

 Understanding California’s latest restaurant industry wage legislation

-In September 2023, California Governor Gavin Newsom signed AB 1228, which will increase the minimum wage for fast-food restaurant workers in California to $20 an hour beginning April 1, 2024.
+In September 2023, California Governor Gavin Newsom signed AB 1228, which increased the minimum wage for fast-food restaurant workers in California to $20 an hour beginning April 1, 2024.
 The law further states that the minimum wage for fast-food employees will increase each year until 2029, based on the Consumer Price Index.
 According to the law, fast-food restaurants are defined as businesses that have more than 60 locations nationally under the same brand and “provid[e] food and beverages for immediate consumption on or off premises where patrons generally order or select items and pay before consuming, with limited or no table service.”
 Think of your typical national, 60+ location QSR franchise.

 What to know about Chicago’s One Fair Wage ordinance